Castelnuovo-Mumford regularity for $321$-avoiding Kazhdan-Lusztig varieties: Introduction

 \subsection{Outline}

-In Section~\ref{sec:skewexcited} we establish the combinatorial background.
+In Section~\ref{sec:skewexcited} we establish the combinatorial background and introduce $K$-theoretic skew excited Young diagrams.
 We give the geometric and commutative algebraic background in Section~\ref{sec:geomBack}.
-In Section~\ref{sec:mainThmPf} we construct the diagram $\Kzip(v,w)$ and prove our main results, Theorem~\ref{thm:321321IndReg} and Corollary~\ref{cor:321321IndAInv}.
-In Section~\ref{sec:regLadd} we specialize our results to two-sided mixed ladder determinantal varieties using lattice paths.
+In Section~\ref{sec:mainThmPf} we define {\UD}, define $\Kzip(v,w)$, and prove our main results of Theorem~\ref{thm:321321IndReg} and Corollary~\ref{cor:321321IndAInv}.
+In Section~\ref{sec:regLadd} we specialize these results to two-sided mixed ladder determinantal varieties and translate our results in terms of lattice paths.